jonbnewman/mobx-store-provider/docs/motivation.md

 You can use the React Context API directly, and various online sources encourage this.
 There are a couple issues to consider with this:

-- Manual Context management, which includes
+- Manual Context management, which includes:

-  - Creating and instrumenting the React Context
+  - Creating and instrumenting the React Context.

-  - Maintaining the imports and exports of the `Provider` and `Context`
+  - Maintaining the imports and exports of the `Provider` and `Context`.

   With **mobx-store-provider** model instances as well as access to their `Provider` and `Context` are managed for you through a simplified and terse API.